 Next, explain as much as you can, in simple terms and developmentally/age appropriate detail, about the reason for divorcing and the plan for parenting.
 Explore possible options for the children, and maintain structure and consistency at both households as much as possible.
 Instability and uncertainly make kids scared, so structure and consistency are vital.

-Let them know, over and over again if you have to, that both you and your husband love and support them, and that both of you will do the best you can for their sake.
+Let them know, over and over again if you need to, that you and your husband love and support them, and that both of you will do the best you can for their sake.